Statistics for Corpus Linguists

 \[ f(x, \lambda) = \frac{\lambda^{x} e^{-\lambda}}{x!}. \]

-Exercise 7 The empirical study of dispersion has attracted significant attention in recent years (Sönning 2024; Gries 2024).
-A key challenge is finding dispersion measures that are minimally correlated with token frequency.
-One such measure is the Kullback-Leibler divergence (KLD), which comes from information theory and is closely related to entropy.
+Exercise 6 The empirical study of dispersion has attracted significant attention in recent years (Sönning 2024; Gries 2024).
+A key challenge is finding dispersion measures that are minimally correlated with a word’s frequency of occurrence.
+One such measure is Kullback-Leibler divergence (KLD), which comes from information theory and is closely related to entropy.

 Mathematically, KLD measures the difference between two probability distributions \(p\) and \(q\):